dram55/MarioMaker2OCR/readme.md

 1) Open OBS before this program.
 1) In OBS, verify the VirtualCam is started.
 1) Open the Mario Maker 2 OCR program.
-1) Select the capture device with Mario Maker 2 gameplay from the dropdown (use OBS VirtualCam from setup).
+1) Select the capture device with Mario Maker 2 gameplay from the dropdown
+   - Make sure the capture device name matches the "Target Camera" name from Setup
+   - OBS has their own Virtual Camera now that shows up as "OBS Virtual Camera" that is not the device you want to use.
+   - If the camera does not show up in the OCR, try uninstalling and reinstalling the VirtualCameras
 1) Select a port number to host the web server.
 1) Select the resolution.
 1) Press **Start** button.